drademann/kata-playground-go/roman/KATA.md

     9 --> IX
     ...

-The available letters are `I, V, X, L, C, D, M`.
+The letters are `I, V, X, L, C, D, M`.

 __Remember__:

 - Do TDD.
-- Do one requirement at a time, do not read ahead.
+- Do one requirement at a time, don’t read ahead.
 - Test first, there is no try.

 ## Task